Ansible2/sqf-language-rework/configuration/grammars/docs/commands/onMapSingleClick.md

 *Example 3:*

-`<See o Reference p>:` Single quotes cannot be used for string definition, so two double-quotes have to be used instead:
+`{{ofp}}:` Single quotes cannot be used for string definition, so two double-quotes have to be used instead:

 ```sqf
 onMapSingleClick "'SoldierWB' createUnit [_pos, group player]; true";